univention/univention-portal/doc/concepts/00_general_overview.md

 Key points for the solution are as follows:

 1. Providing a service process (node.js, nextJS, etc.) that receives notifications from applications by an HTTP POST request and publishes them in an async and unblocking way to subscribed receivers
-1. Messages are routed to subscribers by means of a routing key (similar to topic exchange approach in RabbitMQ)
+1. Notifications are routed to subscribers by means of a routing key (similar to topic exchange approach in RabbitMQ)
-1. an RDBMS is used to support message persistency and historization of messages
+1. an RDBMS is used to support notification persistency and historization of notifications
-1. Mercure service (deployed as sidecar) to act as a middleware service for message push support (SSE, WebSocket)
+1. Mercure service (deployed as sidecar) to act as a middleware service for notification push support (SSE, WebSocket)
-1. The system design allows to use RabbitMQ for the message queuing - but can be operated without it
+1. The system design allows to use RabbitMQ for the notification queuing - but can be operated without it
 1. Notifications are provided as push and only when new information available - to get an initial information set from applications as well-known endpoint needs to be implemented by the apps

 ---
 ## Terminology

-- **Notification** - overall concept of a message that is aimed to notify a certain user
+- **Notification** - overall concept of a notification that is aimed to notify a certain user
-- **Message** - the concrete implementation of a notification
-- **Message Types**
+- **Notification Types**
     - _Event_ - the standard notification that informs about system events that do not need immediate attention (e.g. received a new email)
     - _Announcement_ - something that needs greater attention and is displayed as a colored bar over the whole screen (e.g. server maintenance today at 16:00)
     - _Status_ - user specific information from an application about the status of a certain fact (e.g. number of unread emails)
     - _Alert_ - notification about something that needs immediate attention
         - _Call_ - a specialisation of an alert, with defined response actions (answer, reject)
-- **Application** - the emitter of messages
+- **Application** - the emitter of notifications
-- **Client** - the receiver of messages
+- **Client** - the receiver of notifications
-- **Publisher** - entity that publishes messages
+- **Publisher** - entity that publishes notifications
-- **Subscriber** - entity that subscribes to certain kind of messages
+- **Subscriber** - entity that subscribes to certain kind of notifications